Discover Melrose Abbey: Scotland’s Gothic Masterpiece

 Today Melrose Abbey is managed by Historic Environment Scotland.
 It is open to visitors most of the year and an entrance fee applies.
 At the time of writing, access inside the abbey is restricted due to conservation work.

 Living in the borders, we have visited the abbey more than once.
-Walking around the grounds you get a sense of how impressive it must have been in its time.
-You can also appreciate its beauty and the obvious skills of the masons who built it.
-What’s more, there is also a museum which provides an interesting history of the local area.
-As for Melrose itself, it is one of our favourite towns and we visit frequently.
+Walking around the grounds you get a sense of how majestic it must have been in its time.
+You can also appreciate its beauty and the incredible skills of the masons who built it.
+What’s more, there is a museum, originally the Commendator’s House, that offers an interesting history of the local area.
+As for Melrose itself, it is one of our favourite towns and we visit quite often

 Melrose Abbey is easily located on the north east of the town.
 There is a small “pay and display” car park nearby, or you can try your luck with on-road parking.
 In summer both the town and the abbey can be quite busy.